 Perhaps surprisingly, the hardware memory consistency models of most commercial multiprocessors are not SC.
 This occurs because alternative models are believed to better facilitate high-performance implementations.
 Section 3 examines drawbacks of implementing SC and how alternative memory consistency models-called relaxed models-overcome some of them.
 Some of these models just relax the ordering from writes to reads (Section 3.1), while others aggressively relax the order among all normal reads and writes (Section 3.2).
-More details about these models and references to primary sources can be found in an excellent relaxed memory model tutorial by Adve and Gharachorloo [2], their Ph.D. theses [1,4], and Collier's tools for distinguishing memory models (www.infomall.org/ diagnostics/archtest.html).
+More details about these models and references to primary sources can be found in an excellent relaxed memory model tutorial by Adve and Gharachorloo [2] and their Ph.D. theses [1,4].
 For this reason, many academics, including myself, have advocated relaxed models over SC.

 The advent of speculative execution has changed my mind.
 Section 4 argues that multiprocessor hardware should implement SC or, in some cases, models that just relax the ordering from writes to reads.
-I now see aggressively relaxed models as less attractive.
-I argue that the future performance gap between the aggressively relaxed models and SC will be in the range of 20% or less (Section 4.1).
+I now see aggressively relaxed models as a less good choice.
+I argue that the future performance gap between the aggressively relaxed models and SC will be in the range of 25% or less (Section 4.1).
 In my opinion, such a performance gap is not sufficient to justify burdening middleware authors with reasoning about aggressively relaxed memory models (Section 4.2).
 I also discuss alternatives, such as supporting SC with optional relaxed extensions or using commercial models that relax the order from writes to reads (especially when backward compatibility is involved).